crispinprojects/talkcalendar/README.md

 ## Debian Compile Notes

-I have tried to keep the current code base compatible with Debian 12 which uses GTK 4.8.
-This is an older version of the GTK4 toolkit compared to that used with Ubuntu 24.04 which is GTK 4.14.
-Consequently, with the current version of Talk Calendar the RGB values for the today, calendar event, public holiday colours have to be entered manually to be compatible with GTK 4.8.
-However, the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced in GTK4.10 and will be used in future updates.
+I have tried to keep the current code base compatible with Debian 12 (Bookworm) which uses GTK 4.8.
+This is an older version of the GTK4 toolkit compared to the latest stable version which is currently [GTK4.18](https://www.gtk.org/).
+Debian Trixie will be the next stable release of Debian.
+At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.18.2.

 The function gtk_css_provider_load_from_data was depreciated in GTK 4.12 and replaced with "gtk_css_provider_load_from_string".
 However, I have still used this to be compatible with Debian 12.
 If compiling with Ubuntu 24.04 you get a series of depreciation warning messages as GTK 4.14 is used.
 See comments in the calendar source code file to eliminate these.

 With GTK4.12 the GtkFileDialog API is no longer signal based but callback based which should match a GAsyncReadyCallback function (async/await) and this will be used in future updates.
 In computer programming, the async/await pattern is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
 The function "gtk_file_chooser_dialog_new" used with a response callback has been depreciated and so has been removed from source code and ical backup files are saved to the current working directory.
-A file dialog to export an ical backup file will be implemented using a GAsyncReadyCallback function and this will not be compatible with GTK4.8.
+A file dialog to export an ical backup file will be implemented using a GAsyncReadyCallback function in future updates (when Debian 13 is released) and this will not be compatible with GTK4.8.

-Debian Trixie will be the next stable release of Debian.
-At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.18.2.
+With GTK4.14 [GTKCalendar](https://docs.gtk.org/gtk4/class.Calendar.html) has a function  called [gtk_calendar_mark_day](https://docs.gtk.org/gtk4/method.Calendar.mark_day.html) which places a visual marker on a particular day of the current calendar month.
+This is not available in GTK4.8 (Debian 12) and the main reason why I ended up writing my own calendar.
+Also system colours will be used for the visual markers.
+When Debian 13 is released I will see if my custom calendar can be swapped out for GTKCalendar and what accessibility features are available.

 ### Raspberry Pi OS